 Do other Scouting organizations outside the U.S. have discriminatory policies?

-Most Scout associations in Europe and in the former British Empire do not discriminate based on sexual orientation.
-The United Kingdom Scout Association and Scouts Canada have both adopted non-discrimination policies prohibiting the exclusion of youth on the basis of sexual orientation.
+Most Scout associations in Europe and in the former British Empire do not discriminate based on sexual orientation, gender or religious belief.
+The United Kingdom Scout Association, Scouts Canada, and many others have adopted non-discrimination policies prohibiting the exclusion of youth on the basis of sexual orientation and religion.
 In July 2001, 400 representatives of the European Conference of Guides and Scouts, representing 3.1 million boys and girls in 41 countries, overwhelmingly approved a resolution, presented by the Belgian delegation, against discrimination on the basis of sexual orientation.
-Only six nations — Turkey, Greece, Romania, Portugal, Cypres and Malta — voted against the resolution.
+Only six nations — Turkey, Greece, Romania, Portugal, Cyprus and Malta — voted against the resolution.

 Why did you feel that the old policy went against the Scout Oath and Law?